-- Toss it together to mix then grill it on medium heat.
+- Toss it together to mix then grill it on high heat, about 500*F.

 - It typically takes about 10-20 minutes, but keep a close eye as it will vary based on the heat of the grill.
 Continue turning it to be sure that it’s evenly cooked.

 - We like ours to be slightly browned and toasty.

 did you make this recipe?

 Make sure to tag #mommyhatescoooking on Instagram and follow for more @momhatescooking

 Comments & Reviews

 Okra is BETTER than candy!